redealumni/money_talks_cse/README.md

 ## Usage

-First step you should enpower you ActiveRecord model by including ``include Payable``.
-Now this model becomes payable and you can select your gateway provider.
-Then implement your callbacks!
+First step you should ``include
+Payable`` in your payment model.
+Now this model is enpowered with some simple and powerful methods.
+All you have to do is implement the necessary callbacks for each of them, so everything will be organized

 ## Rails